-Platforms, then, serve as algorithmic gatekeepers of the public's attention, as a cultural form to process, filter and highlight what is seen, how it is seen and even when it is seen.
+Platforms, then, serve as algorithmic gatekeepers of the public's attention, as a cultural form to process, filter, and highlight what is seen, how it is seen, and even when it is seen.
 Aggregators such as Google News and Apple News operate as gatewatchers (Bruns, 2005), selecting and highlighting content created by others through a mix of algorithmic and human editors.
-As Heinderyckx notes, "because the content is only selected and made available with no editorial transformation, curation and aggregation could be considered second-order gatekeeping, but gatekeeping all the same," (2015, p.
+As Heinderyckx (2015) notes, "because the content is only selected and made available with no editorial transformation, curation and aggregation could be considered second-order gatekeeping, but gatekeeping all the same" (p.
 262).
-On social media platforms, the selection process is understood to be driven by algorithms that track, analyse and interpret individual behaviour, data and connections to tailor information towards the individual (Heinderyckx, 2015; Thorson & Wells, 2016).
-The feedback loops used to make decisions on story selection on Facebook range from explicit user interests to prior behaviour to platform priorities (DeVito, 2017).
+On social media platforms, the selection process is understood to be driven by algorithms that track, analyze, and interpret individual behavior, data, and connections to tailor information toward the individual (Heinderyckx, 2015; K. Thorson & Wells, 2016).
+The feedback loops used to make decisions on story selection on Facebook range from explicit user interests to prior behavior to platform priorities (DeVito, 2017).
 But DeVito (2017) found that relationships with friends mattered the most, eclipsing other variables.
 Combined, these factors create calculated publics (Gillespie, 2014) for news and information.

 Scholars have expressed concerns about the implications for media exposure of such algorithmic gatekeeping taking place post-publication.
-Thorson and Wells have warned how "not clicking on 'news' stories will likely reduce the amount of news that appears in one's feed, thereby amplifying an individual's own predispositions.
-Such processes could extend the gap between the political information rich and the political information poor," (2016, p.
+K. Thorson and Wells (2016) have warned how "not clicking on 'news' stories will likely reduce the amount of news that appears in one's feed, thereby amplifying an individual's own predispositions.
+Such processes could extend the gap between the political information rich and the political information poor" (p.
 318).
-One study of seven million URLs shared on Facebook found that only a fraction, 13%, where related to news about politics, world affairs or events considered as hard news (Bakshy, Messing & Adamic, 2015).
-As gatekeeping mechanisms, the algorithms embedded in platforms select and recommend news and information such that they "have the potential to radically shift not only how we select what news to read, but also the attitudes we form about it," (Thorson, 2008, p.
+One study examined seven-million URLs shared on Facebook and found that only a fraction, 13%, where related to news about politics, world affairs, or events that would be considered as hard news (Bakshy et al., 2015).
+As gatekeeping mechanisms, the algorithms embedded in platforms select and recommend news and information such that they "have the potential to radically shift not only how we select what news to read, but also the attitudes we form about it" (E. Thorson, 2008, p.
 486).
-The material ways through which such algorithms operate is addressed in the next section that considers the paraphernalia of news circulation and consumption, such as mobile devices and smart speakers.
+The material ways through which such algorithms operate are addressed in the next section that considers the paraphernalia of news circulation and consumption, such as mobile devices and smart speakers.